 - Leather work boots or shoes.
 Like your welding apron or jacket, leather shoes with a durable, solid tread are your best choice when it comes to welding attire.

 Welding Tools and Supplies

-Welding seems like a difficult task for the layman who has never taken on a single project or even held a welding torch in their hand.
+Welding can seem like a difficult task for the beginner who has never taken on a single project or even held a welding torch in their hand.
 Mix in special gases and welding consumables and a newcomer can feel overwhelmed in a hurry.

-Use our checklist to help you make sure you’ve got all the welding supplies you’ll need:
+Before you start, make sure you’ve got all the welding supplies you’ll need:

 - Welding machine.
 Welders come in a wide range of different varieties, and some work for a specific type of welding.
 Some models can also handle two types of welding like MIG and flux core welding.
 These are the most versatile and an ideal place start if you’re new to welding and aren’t sure which style is right for you.

 - Welding torch or gun.
 A quality welding torch or gun is a must-have when working on any type of welding.
 Some machines come with torches.
 These are a great option for beginners, but more experienced users may want a more precise, high-quality option that’s designed for their specific welding needs.